 |Term Loan Agreements and Long Term Debt||

-Term Loan Agreement and Long Term Debt consist of the following:
+Term Loan Agreements and Long Term Debt consist of the following:

 Three Peaks Term Loan Agreement and Revenue Interest Agreement

-In addition, on November 12, 2014, AxoGen entered into that certain Revenue Interest Agreement (the “Revenue Interest Agreement”) with Three Peaks.
-Royalty payments were based on a royalty rate of 3.75% of AxoGen’s revenues up to a maximum of $30 million in revenues in any 12-month period.
+In addition, on November 12, 2014, AxoGen entered into the Revenue Interest Agreement (the “Revenue Interest Agreement”) with Three Peaks.
+Royalty payments were based on a royalty rate of 3.75% of AxoGen’s revenues up to a maximum of $30 million in revenues in any 12 month period.

 On October 26, 2016, the Three Peaks Term Loan Agreement and Revenue Interest Agreement were paid in full and the Company had no further obligations pursuant to such agreements.